 Providing perches with rough surfaces can help reduce the frequency of nail trimming, but do not use sandpaper perches.
 They don’t wear down the nails and can cause skin problems.

 Unfortunately, relying on physical appearance is not an accurate method of determining the sex of many birds.
-We can reliably tell you your bird’s sex by performing a laparoscopy.
+Our veterinarians can reliably tell you your bird’s sex by performing a laparoscopy.
 This technique involves making a minor incision while the bird is anesthetized and using a small camera to visualize the bird’s internal sex organs.
 Although other methods of sexing are available, they are less reliable.
 Please let our veterinarian know if you have any questions about laparoscopy or other sexing procedures.

 Beaks continue growing throughout birds’ lives.
 Although birds’ beaks usually wear evenly, some birds develop beak problems and require veterinary assistance.
 Trimming its beak incorrectly can cause your bird pain and may prevent it from eating, which is why we recommend having your bird’s beak professionally trimmed.
 Do not attempt to trim your bird’s beak at home.
 Call our pet clinic today to schedule an appointment.